 MSc in Migration Studies

-This interdisciplinary, nine-month master’s degree analyses global migration and mobility in historical context and as part of development and social change.
+This interdisciplinary, nine-month master’s degree integrates the study of migration and mobility with broader processes of development and social transformation world-wide.
 Taught by world-class researchers, it will introduce you to key migration and mobility-related concepts, methods and theories across the social sciences, and prepare you for further research or a professional career.

 MSc in Refugee & Forced Migration Studies